-- A clinical dietitian with a career goal of private practice might elect to take management courses along with nutritional science courses in her area of interest. - A dietitian who wishes to further develop her/his skills or expand her career to include writing about nutrition topics would benefit from taking courses such as Integrated Human Nutrition, Workshop in Technical Communication and Design, Writing for Publication, and Writing for the Health Professions. - A dietitian employed or seeking employment in a wellness setting might select the Nutrition and Fitness concentration.
+- A clinical dietitian with a career goal of private practice might elect to take management courses along with nutritional science courses in her area of interest. - A dietitian employed or seeking employment in a wellness setting might select the Nutrition and Fitness concentration.
 The Program Director is available to assist students in selecting courses that best meet their career goals.